 A weekly core curriculum is provided for house officers.
 This time is protected.
 Residents are excused from all clinical responsibilities, and pagers are signed out to covering staff during the two-hour conference on Wednesday afternoons.
 Core is composed of 1 hour of didactics with 1 hour of simulation or clinical application.

 Monthly Journal Club is held September through May at a faculty member's home.
 Over dinner and refreshments, the residents, fellows and staff discuss current journal articles paying particular attention to study design and statistics.

 Weekly continuity clinics begin in your HO-1 year and continue throughout your 4 years of residency.
 HO-1s start with 4 patients per half day block.
-By HO-4 year, you are expected to see 12 patients in a half day block.
+By HO-4 year, you are expected to see 12 patients in a half-day block.
 These clinics are staffed at all times by faculty members.
 In addition, any OR cases generated out of the clinic visits are performed by the patient’s continuity resident.
-Residents also have the opportunity to learn from world renowned experts in vulva, pelvic pain, sexual function, urogynecology, dysplasia, and breast.
+Residents also have the opportunity to learn from world-renowned experts in the vulva, pelvic pain, sexual function, urogynecology, dysplasia, and breast.